 Families may reside in our housing for up to three years – longer than most DC-area housing programs.
 This longer stay makes it possible for children to become established in good schools and for their parents to build strong relationships and acquire the skills that foster long-lasting change.

-- Weekly in-home meetings, quarterly goal-setting meetings, and annual progress evaluations;
+- Working with case workers: weekly in-home meetings, quarterly goal-setting meetings, and annual progress evaluations;

 - Individual counseling by a licensed psychologist, when appropriate;